 The area to be developed is located in Jabal Akroum, Akkar on Lebanon's northeastern border with Syria, approximately 182 kilometers (km) northeast of the capital city of Beirut.
 The Project location is as shown in Figure NTS-1 and photographs presented in Figure NTS-2.

-Météo Liban (ML) provided wind data from 17 meteorological stations located throughout the country for the MOEW to develop the Wind Atlas for Lebanon, which was supplemented by hourly wind data from 5 meteorological stations situated within Syria near to the Lebanese border.
-These data were used to derive information about long term annual and seasonal mean wind speeds and to establish a basic understanding of the dominant wind regimes in the country.
+Météo Liban (ML) provided wind data from 17 meteorological stations located throughout the country for the MOEW to develop the Wind Atlas for Lebanon, which was supplemented by hourly wind data from 5 meteorological stations about long term annual and seasonal mean wind speeds and to establish a basic understanding of the dominant wind regimes in the country.
 The site was favored as the wind speeds present in the mountain ridge in Akkar represent the best wind conditions for siting a wind farm.